vLeov/php-chess/docs/index.md

-`Chess\Game` is the building block of the [PHP Chess Server](https://github.com/chesslablab/chess-server).
-It is a wrapper for a chessboard object of type `Chess\Variant\Classical\Board` to play chess online.
+The `Chess\Game` class is the building block of the [PHP Chess Server](https://github.com/chesslablab/chess-server).
+It is a wrapper for a chess board object to play chess online.
 It is also used in the [Chess API](https://www.chesslablab.com/documentation/) as well as in [command line](https://php-chess.readthedocs.io/en/latest/cli/) (CLI) apps.

 Variants: